9 Drinks That Can Help Lower Blood Pressure Quickly

 Consuming certain drinks increases your blood pressure and puts you at risk of heart disease, stroke, heart attacks, and other complications of hypertension.

-Here are some drinks you should avoid to manage hypertension:
+Here are some drinks you should avoid to manage high blood pressure:

 1. Alcohol